High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Estimation Method

 \section{Estimation Method}

-In this section, we propose a novel framework to perform statistical inference for a parameter of interest in the context of high-dimensional generalized linear model with hidden confounding.
-The proposed framework first estimates the unmeasured confounders using a factor analysis approach.
+In this section, we propose a novel framework to perform statistical inference for a parameter of interest in the context of high-dimensional generalized linear models with hidden confounding.
+In the proposed framework, we first estimate the unmeasured confounders using a factor analysis approach.
 Subsequently, the estimated unmeasured confounders are treated as surrogate variables for fitting a high-dimensional generalized linear model, and a debiased estimator is constructed to perform statistical inference.
-Throughout this section, we assume that the observed data $\{y_i, \bX_i\}_{i=1,\dots, n}$ and the unmeasured confounders $\{\bU_i\}_{i= 1,\dots, n}$ are realizations of~\eqref{eq:full y model} and~\eqref{eq:XUmodel}.
-Moreover, the random noise $\bE_i = (E_{i1},\ldots,E_{ip})^{\T}$ has mean zero and variance $\bSigma_{e}= \diag({\sigma}_1^2, \ldots, {\sigma}_p^2)$.